 This means that the mortgage landing page must be designed with conversion principles in mind and contain all the information needed for prospects who want to reach out for a rate quote.

-When it comes to lead generation in general, especially for mortgage lead generation where the competition is fierce, traffic is expensive, and the stakes are high, it’s really important to build a landing page that is going to convert, which is exactly what this post is going to help you do.
+When it comes to lead generation in general, especially for mortgage lead generation where the competition is fierce when it comes to online marketing, traffic is expensive, and the stakes are high, it’s really important to build a landing page that is going to convert, which is exactly what this post is going to help you do.

 Why a Great Mortgage Landing Page Matters for Lead Generation?